IIT-EnergySystemModels/openTEPES/doc/design/AC_OPF_Prototype_Results.md

 *Re-measured after the angle-relation sign fix of section 16.
 Sizes are unchanged by that fix; the costs and the tightness were taken again.*

+> **Re-measured with the reactors in place.** Neither `RTS-GMLC_AC` nor `RTS-GMLC_AC_Oper` carried a shunt table until
-> **Every RTS figure in this section was measured on a system with no reactive compensation.** Neither `RTS-GMLC_AC`
+> 21 August 2026, so every earlier figure here was taken on a system with no reactive compensation at all.
+Section 14.1
-> nor `RTS-GMLC_AC_Oper` carried a shunt table until 21 August 2026, so the three 100 Mvar reactors RTS-GMLC puts on
-> buses 106, 206 and 306 were absent.
-Section 14.1 shows what they change; the 168 hour AC case falls from 61.65 to
-> 60.00 MEUR.
-Sections 13 and 14 have been re-measured with the reactors in place; this one has not.
+> shows what they change.
+The three month and full year rows of 12.1a are the exception: they were not re-solved,
+> because they need 7 GB and 30 GB, and their sizes move by 3 rows per hour, which does not affect what they are used
+> for.

 `RTS-GMLC_Oper` and `RTS-GMLC_AC_Oper` are the same 168 hours (the week containing the annual peak, 23-30 August, peak 10,212 MW) over the same 73 buses and 120 branches, one under the DC network model and one under AC.